camilleFournier/PWA_Master_Thesis/README.md

 ## Model of Chrome frame rendering workflow

-The identified pattern of events each frame goes through is available here as a picture or here https://drive.google.com/file/d/1mV4hpf-9-lWhRUSZyzA7cwhj7-CbfqoF/view?usp=sharing (this drawing is kept in my google drive, but may bee deleted sometimes in the future).
+The identified pattern of events each frame goes through is available here as a picture (chrome_frame_model.png) or here https://drive.google.com/file/d/1mV4hpf-9-lWhRUSZyzA7cwhj7-CbfqoF/view?usp=sharing (this drawing is kept in my google drive, but may be deleted sometimes in the future).

 A new frame can follow overall 3 different patterns though some combinations of the three can occur :
 * the browser surface changes (pool 'Browser Frame')